List of characters in The Lego Movie franchise

-This is a list of characters from The Lego Movie franchise produced by Warner Animation Group and The Lego Group, which consists of the animated films (and Lego sets from that film), 4D film and TV series: The Lego Movie (2014), The Lego Movie: 4D – A New Adventure (2016), and The Lego Movie 2: The Second Part (2019) as well as its spin-offs The Lego Batman Movie (2017), The Lego Ninjago Movie (2017), and Unikitty!
+This is a list of characters from The Lego Movie franchise, produced by Warner Animation Group and The Lego Group, which consists of the animated films (and Lego sets from that film), 4D film and TV series: The Lego Movie (2014), The Lego Movie: 4D – A New Adventure (2016), and The Lego Movie 2: The Second Part (2019) as well as its spin-offs The Lego Batman Movie (2017), The Lego Ninjago Movie (2017), and Unikitty!
 (2017–2020), and the video games.

 Introduced in The Lego Movie and The Lego Movie 2: The Second Part

 Emmet Brickowski

-Emmet Joseph Brickowski is the main protagonist of The Lego Movie.
+Emmet Joseph Brickowski (voiced by Chris Pratt in The Lego Movie, The Lego Movie 2: The Second Part, Lego Dimensions, The LEGO® Chevy Silverado, and some shorts, A.J.
+LoCascio in The Lego Movie: 4D – A New Adventure, The Lego Movie: Masters of Flight, and some commercials, and Orion Acaba in The Lego Movie Videogame, and J.P.
+Karliak in The Lego Movie 2 Videogame) is the main protagonist of The Lego Movie.
 He is a construction worker chosen to find the Piece of Resistance to save the Lego worlds as "The Special" and stop the evil Lord Business.
-He wears an orange construction vest with a blue shirt underneath.

-In the second film he appears exactly the same except his outfit (mainly the printing) is all ripped out, he maintains his livelihood and is unaffected by the aftermath of the Duplo invasion unlike everyone else in Bricksburg (now called "Apocalypseburg").
+In the second film, Emmet maintains his livelihood and is unaffected by the aftermath of the Duplo invasion unlike everyone else in Bricksburg (now called "Apocalypseburg").
 After Lucy and his friends were captured by General Mayhem for a ceremony, Emmet uses his Master Builder skills to transform his house into a spaceship in order to save them.
-Through his travels, he meets a space adventurer named Radical Emmet Xtreme "Rex" Dangervest, a so-called "Master Breaker," who helps Builder Emmet rescue his friends.
-Breaker Emmet also teaches Builder Emmet how to be tough like him.
+Through his travels, he meets a space adventurer named Radical Emmet Xtreme "Rex" Dangervest, a so-called "Master Breaker", who helps Builder Emmet rescue his friends.
+Rex also teaches Emmet how to be tough like him.

 Upon destroying the ceremony, it is revealed that Rex is actually Emmet from an alternate timeline who became bitter for being abandoned, and went back in time to convert Emmet into himself and cause "Armamageddon".
-Breaker Emmet then sends Builder Emmet under a dryer to complete his transformation, but Builder Emmet resists, with the help of Lucy and the rest of Apocalypseburg and Systar System.
-Rex is erased from existence and Emmet and Lucy reunite to create their new home of "Syspocalypstar".
+Rex then sends Emmet under a dryer to complete his transformation, but Emmet resists, with the help of Lucy and the rest of Apocalypseburg and Systar System.
+Rex fades from existence after being defeated and making peace with his former enemies as Emmet and Lucy reunite to create their new home of "Syspocalypstar".